 The ABC of IBS

-The UK National Institute of Clinical Excellence advises GPs to check patients for IBS if they experience any of these ’ABC’ symptoms for six months or more:
+The UK National Institute of Clinical Excellence advises GPs to consider IBS if their patient experiences any of these ’ABC’ symptoms for six months or more:

-Change in bowel movements – diarrhoea, constipation or both
+Change in bowel habits – diarrhoea, constipation or both

 Do you feel full of air, uncomfortable and self-conscious?
-Bloating has many causes and can be a symptom of IBS, but it’s also easy to treat.
+Bloating can be a symptom of IBS.

 Passing wind is natural – we all do it.
 However, if it’s excessive or difficult to control, it can affect your confidence around other people, and might be a sign of IBS.